bizcochillo/recipes/linux/LPIC_3_User_and_Group.md

 # 05 - USING PAM TO CONTROL USER ACCESS

 How to control user access to resources.

-# 06 - IMPLEMENTING OpenLDAP DIRECTORIES ON CentOS7

 ## Automating home directory creation at user login